roaked/roaked.github.io/content/docs/code/bin-packing/particle-swarm-optimization.md

 {{< hint important >}}

-A similar approach for the code implementation was used for the [Genetic Algorithm](https://ricardochin.com/docs/code/bin-packing/genetic-algorithm/).
+A similar approach for the code implementation was used for the [Genetic Algorithm](https://ricardochin.com/docs/code/bin-packing/genetic-algorithm/)

 {{< /hint >}}

-The implementation presetend through the function `PSO.m` initializes parameters, including the objective function (`CostFunction`) and defines variables related to the problem, such as the number of decision variables (`nVar`), their boundaries (`VarMin` and `VarMax`), and PSO-specific parameters like maximum iterations (`MaxIt`), population size (`nPop`), and velocity limits.
+The implementation presented through the function `PSO.m` initializes parameters, including the objective function `CostFunction` and defines variables related to the problem, such as the number of decision variables `nVar`, their boundaries `VarMin` and `VarMax`, and PSO-specific parameters like maximum iterations `MaxIt`, population size `nPop`, and velocity limits.

 ```matlab